onkar/simpledb/README.md

 # simpledb
 A simple in memory database like Redis.
 This is a solution of [Thumbtack coding challenge](https://www.thumbtack.com/challenges/simple-database)

-You would need maven installed on your system to run the solution.
+You would need java and maven installed on your system to run the solution.
+I am using Java 1.6 and Apache Maven 3.2.5.
 Here are the steps -

 1. Install Apache Maven-3.2.5
 2. Clone this repository and go to the directory that contains pom.xml